entailor/pytailor/docs/index.md

 With the pyTailor API you can:

 - Turn your existing python code into parameterized and reusable workflows.
-- Run workflows locally in your computer of distributed to dedicated worker nodes.
+- Run workflows locally in your computer or distributed to dedicated worker nodes.
 - Store your workflows as *workflow definitions* in the Tailor backend and share it with others.

 ## How does it work?